rsn6/n-queens-solver/README.md

-# n-queens-solver
+# Puzzle solver for the N Queens Problem
-Python program for solving the N Queens Problem
+Written in Python and outputs all solutions for given size (NxN board)